Taliban say they won't work with US to contain Islamic State | Law-Order

 "If the (IS) claim is true, China's concerns about terrorism in (Afghanistan)—to which the Taliban claims to be receptive—will increase," he tweeted following the attack Both Afghanistan and Pakistan want the anticipated economic benefits from China's multi-billion Belt and Road initiative project linking Beijing to Central and South Asia.
 They have been willing to ignore China's persecution of its Muslim Uyghur population.
 Taliban spokesman Zabihullah Mujahid last month called the Chinese project the region's most important economic venture.

-The Biden administration has fielded questions and complaints about the slow pace of U.S.-facilitated evacuations from Taliban-ruled Afghanistan since the U.S. withdrawal.
+The Biden administration has fielded questions and complaints about the slow pace of US-facilitated evacuations from Taliban-ruled Afghanistan since the US withdrawal.
+(AP) ___ Associated Press writer Ellen Knickmeyer in Washington contributed to this report.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)